 To keep the pigs comfortable every day of the year, the Greenways house them in ventilated barns where they can control important factors like temperature and air quality.
 Peggy has seen firsthand how keeping pigs happy in climate-controlled barns translates to better efficiency.

 “When we moved our pigs inside from our hoop buildings and kept them at a consistent temperature every single day of the year, we noticed it required less feed to get them ready for sale,” explained Peggy.
 “Looking back at that data now, we’d need to grow 100 more acres of soybeans and 160 more acres of corn if we went back to hoop barns.
 Better comfort using less land and water is a very measurable sustainability win.”

 Those hoop barns aren’t going to waste.
 They still come in handy during calving.
 While cattle spend the majority of their lives grazing on open pastures, it’s nice for the babies and mamas to have shelter during birth in the winter months to ensure a strong and healthy start.

-As Peggy and Brad continue to look for ways gain efficiencies, being attentive to the needs of crops and animals is something they know won’t change.
+As Peggy and Brad continue to look for ways to gain efficiencies, being attentive to the needs of crops and animals is something they know won’t change.

 “We’re all about reducing waste when we can to make the most of our resources, but there are times when high touch is better than high tech,” stated Peggy.
 “It’s all about finding a balance so we can continue to grow in the right ways.”

-Animal care is top notch in South Dakota.
-Learn more about ways calving has gone high tech.
+Animal care is top-notch in South Dakota.
+Learn more about ways calving has gone high-tech.

 Hungry for Truth is an initiative about food and farming funded by the South Dakota soybean checkoff.
 The goal is to connect South Dakotans with the farmers who grow and raise their food.